maximeYon/MMD/readme.txt

 Filip Szczepankiewicz
 Carl-Fredrik Westin

-This package contains MATLAB files to help users analyze multidimensional diffusion MRI data.
-The character of such data can vary.
-For example, it can be a regular DTI scan.
-However, we rather target data acquired with e.g. b-tensors of varying shape, or FEXI where the mixing time adds an acquisition dimension as compared to regular DWI.
+This package contains MATLAB files to help researchers analyze multi- dimensional diffusion MRI data, for example, data acquired with e.g. b-tensors of varying shape.

 We envision the following usage scenario.
 The functions herein support step 3 and 4.